P-p-H-d/mlib/README.md

 ##### bool name\_to\_p(const name\it_\_t it, const type data)

-Return true if 'it' references an element which is greater or equal than 'data'.
+Return true if 'it' references an element that is greater or equal than 'data'.

 ##### void name\_next(name\it_\_t it)